 As with all teacher training routes, you could be eligible for a training bursary (or, where appropriate, scholarship) and can apply for the more financial support, such as student loans.

-For full details on finance visit https://getintoteaching.education.gov.uk/funding-and-salary/overview
+For full details on finance, visit https://getintoteaching.education.gov.uk/funding-my-teacher-training

 how do i apply?